📋 In This Guide

 - Mild to severe swelling around an affected joint, sometimes with redness present as well.

-- When walking or climbing stairs, intermittent or sustained discomfort could indicate Hallux Rigidus is present.
+- When walking or climbing stairs, intermittent or sustained discomfort may indicate the presence of Hallux Rigidus.

 - Pain and stiffness may lead to difficulty walking, leading to limping or altered gait patterns that make walking challenging.

-- Limited movement in the big toe joint that makes bending or flexing difficult can indicate reduced flexibility is present and must be overcome for effective functioning.
+- Limited movement in the big toe joint, which makes bending or flexing difficult, can indicate reduced flexibility that must be overcome for effective functioning.

 If these symptoms continue, seek medical assistance immediately.
 Addressing them promptly underlines the importance of early detection and intervention for Hallux Rigidus, increasing your chance of finding effective solutions.

-Timely interventions are key in successfully treating Hallux Rigidus during its earlier stages.
+Timely interventions are key to successfully treating Hallux Rigidus in its early stages.
 Treatment plans usually focus on relieving pain and improving mobility while protecting joint cartilage against further degradation.

-Here are common Hallux Rigidus treatment options in early stages:
+Here are common Hallux Rigidus treatment options in the early stages:

 Non-Surgical Treatments